starlitriver/starlitriver.github.io/content/biology/phenotype.md

 ---
+title:
+description:
-aliases:
+aliases: [phenotypes, phenotypical]
-  - phenotypical
-  - phenotypes
-tags:
+tags: []
+permalink:
 ---

 in genetics, the phenotype is the set of observable [[trait|traits]] of an organism